watusi/jquery-mobile-iscrollview/README.md

 This is also normally called for you when page orientation or page size changes.

+####calculateBarsHeight()

+This will re-calculate the height of header/footer etc. bars on the page.
+Call this prior to calling `resizeWrapper()`, if you change the height of header/footer etc. after the widget has been created.

 ####undoResizeWrapper()

 Undoes the resize of the wrapper.
 Note that this can only change the